 Sec.
-21-32. - City jurisdiction and authority.
+21-325. - City jurisdiction and authority.

-- (a) The city shall have the jurisdiction, authority, control, supervision and direction over all trees planted or growing in the city, except where exempted in this chapter. - (b) The city shall prepare and publish guidelines and specifications for tree planting, care, maintenance, removal and landscape design in a document entitled "Tree Ordinance Guidelines" for reference and use by property owners, developers, consultants and the general public in furtherance of the requirements and intent of this chapter.
-This document shall be reviewed periodically by the city's engineering department and the tree advisory commission. - (c) The city shall review all applications for permits for any planting, removal and/or trimming or cutting of trees subject to this chapter and shall have the authority to grant or deny permits and to attach reasonable conditions to the granting of a permit.
+- (a) The eCity of Charlotte shall have the jurisdiction, authority, control, supervision and direction over for the requirements of this Chapter over all trees planted or growing in the corporate limits of the city except where exempted in this eChapter. - (b) The Ceity shall prepare and publish guidelines and specifications for tree planting, care, maintenance, removal and landscape design in a document entitled "Tree Ordinance Guidelines" the Charlotte Tree Manual for reference and use by property owners, developers, consultants and the general public in furtherance of the requirements and intent of Article 20 of the UDO and this eChapter.
+This document shall be reviewed periodically by the Chief Urban Forester city's engineering department and the-tree advisory cCommission. - (c) The eCity shall review all applications for permits for any planting, removal and/or trimming or cutting of trees subject to this eChapter and shall have the authority to grant or deny permits and to attach reasonable conditions to the granting of a permit. - (d) No staff member shall make a final decision on an administrative decision required by this eChapter if the outcome of that decision would have a direct, substantial, and readily identifiable financial impact on the staff member or if the applicant or other person subject to that decision is a person with whom the staff member has a close familial, business, or other associational relationship.
+If a staff member has a conflict of interest under this section, the decision shall be assigned to the supervisor of the staff person or such other staff person as may be designated by the development regulation or other ordinance.
+No staff member shall be financially interested or employed by a business that is financially interested in a development subject to regulation under this Chapter unless the staff member is the owner of the land or building involved.
+No staff member or other individual or an employee of a company contracting with the eCity to provide staff support shall engage in any work that is inconsistent with his or her duties or with the interest of the eCity, as determined by the eCity.
+For purposes of this eChapter, a "close familial relationship" means a spouse, parent, child, brother, sister, grandparent, or grandchild.
+The term includes the step, half, and in-law relationships.